medined/perl-5-by-example/perl_5_by_example/literals.md

 items.
 We'll look at some simple arrays in this section.
 In the next chapter, "<A href="ch03.htm">Variables</A>" , you'll see more examples of how useful arrays can be.

-<H3><A name="Example: Printing an Array">Example: Printing an Array</A></H3>In
+### Example: Printing an Array

-this section, we'll look at printing an array and see how arrays are represented in Perl source code.
+In this section, we'll look at printing an array and see how arrays are represented in Perl source code.

 This example shows an empty array, an array of numbers and an array of